The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 You must collect goods from a consumer, following cancellation, if you have offered to do so.
 In all other cases it is the consumer's responsibility to send the goods back to you or hand them to someone that you have authorised to collect them.
 Consumers must send the goods back to an address that you have specified.
 If you haven't given an address they can send them to back to any address that you have specified for consumers to use to contact you.
 Failing that, consumers can send the goods back to any place where you conduct your business.

-The consumer must not delay his return of the goods and should send them back within 14 days of when he informed you of his decision to cancel.
+The consumer must not delay their return of the goods and should send them back within 14 days of when they informed you of their decision to cancel.

-You must have agreed with the consumer if he is to pay for the return of the goods that you will collect - if, for example, they are too big to return by post.
+You must have agreed with the consumer if they are to pay for the return of the goods that you will collect (if, for example, they are too big to return by post).
 You must make this clear in your contract.

 The Regulations do allow for service contracts - and for the service element of a sales contract (if there is one) - to be started within the cancellation period (and for you to charge for the services provided during that period if the customer later cancels) providing that the consumer has expressly requested this.

-A consumer loses his right to cancel a service contract that has been performed fully within the cancellation period, providing he requested this and acknowledged that he would lose his right to cancel once the contract had been performed fully.
+A consumer loses their right to cancel a service contract that has been performed fully within the cancellation period, providing they requested this and acknowledged that they would lose their right to cancel once the contract had been performed fully.
 This does not apply to gas or electricity utility contracts.

 In the case of a sales contract involving services that have been completed, the consumer still has the right to cancel and return the goods (as described above) but will have to pay for, or receive no reimbursement for, the service element of the contract.
 For example, in the case of a satellite receiver (ordered online) that was delivered and fitted on the same day, the customer must pay for labour costs but may still remove and return the receiver to the trader.

 Where a service has been started within the cancellation period at the express request of the consumer, but has not been completed, the consumer still has the right to cancel.
-However, the consumer will have to pay for the service used during the time up to when he informed you of his decision to cancel.
-What he should pay will be in proportion to what has been supplied in comparison with the full contract price.
+However, the consumer will have to pay for the service used during the time up to when they informed you of their decision to cancel.
+What they should pay will be in proportion to what has been supplied in comparison with the full contract price.
 The amount is to be calculated either:

-A consumer will not have to pay you for services supplied in the cancellation period if you have not provided him with information items 'l' and 'n' above.
-Nor will the consumer have to pay if he had not expressly requested that you start within the cancellation period.
-Therefore if you start to deliver a service on your own initiative during the cancellation period the consumer will not have to pay you if he decides to cancel.
+A consumer will not have to pay you for services supplied in the cancellation period if you have not provided them with information items 'l' and 'n' above.
+Nor will the consumer have to pay if they had not expressly requested that you start within the cancellation period.
+Therefore if you start to deliver a service on your own initiative during the cancellation period the consumer will not have to pay you if they decide to cancel.

-You can supply digital content that is not on a tangible medium (in other words, is downloaded, streamed, etc) within the cancellation period provided the consumer has expressly requested this and acknowledged that by doing this he has lost his right to cancel.
+You can supply digital content that is not on a tangible medium (in other words, is downloaded, streamed, etc) within the cancellation period, provided the consumer has expressly requested this and acknowledged that by doing this they have lost their right to cancel.